 5. Develop Your Social Media Platforms

-Next, develop your social media platforms, it is in the name after all.
-This is, arguably, the most important step.
-Having a strong following on social media builds credibility and reputation.
+Next, develop your social media platforms.
+After all, it is in the name, and this is, arguably, the most essential step.
+Having a solid following on social media builds credibility and reputation.
 Organizations can do this by both producing quality content and by responding to comments from customers.

 Engage Your Customers and Followers

-Tell your story in a genuine, intimate, compelling way and people will engage and follow you on social media.
+Tell your story in a genuine, intimate, compelling way, and people will engage and follow you on social media.
 A tribe is built around your brand, and they will talk about you when you’re not around.
 They will share your messages, and when you do have some self-promotion that needs sharing, they will happily wave your flag for you and with you.
-This all comes from finding out what makes your business unique, what things set you apart from your competitors, why you went into business in the first place, and delivering that in a genuine, honest, compelling way..
+This all comes from finding out what makes your business unique, what things set you apart from your competitors, and why you went into business in the first place and delivering that in a genuine, honest, compelling way.

 Every good social media marketing strategy has planned events to drive customer engagement.
 Events range from online giveaways to in-person conferences.
 The sky is the limit, and the most successful organizations are the ones that develop creative events to develop social media chatter, hint you should use hashtags.

 Related Article: Why Use Social Media for Business

 In today’s changing technological landscape, keeping up with social media is important for organizations to communicate with customers on a personal level.
 Developing a social media strategy is a worthwhile investment for organizations wanting to keep up in the digital age.

 Customer Insight Group, Social Media Experts

 Social media is unlike any other communications medium your company has ever used.
 It has tremendous power to grab the hearts and minds of your customers.
 But to make it work, you need an experienced guide.
 Our Social Media Navigator gets your company up to speed and competitive in all things social media in the shortest possible time.
 In just a few short weeks, your company will go from social media newbies to pros.